Estate Tax Planning in Ohio

 The Luftman, Heck & Associates Advantage

 With all of the complexity around estate taxes and the changing federal laws, it is important to discuss your estate plans with an attorney from a respectable firm like Luftman, Heck & Associates to help avoid or minimize the taxes that may be assessed on your estate following your death.
-Because tax laws can change quite frequently, we can help prepare an estate tax plan that will work best for the individual and his/her situation.
+Because tax laws can change quite frequently, we can help prepare and update your estate tax plan so it works for the individual and his/her situation.

 Luftman, Heck & Associates provides estate tax-planning advice that help save estates from substantial state and federal taxes.
 Our attorneys offer extensive estate tax planning experience and guidance to clients with estates of all sizes.
 To begin the process for you or a loved one, contact us today.